-to directly create manifests for SMF that didn’t need manual editing to adhere to the best practice that you should run services always at the least nescesarry privileges.
+to directly create manifests for SMF that didn’t need manual editing to adhere to the best practice that you should always run services at the least necessary privileges.

 svcbundle -s service-name=site/narf \